 - Exinity – Exinity provides flexible low-cost trading in FX, commodities, indices and equities alongside unique education and support provided by teams located across the world.
 Now operating in the Middle East, through regulation from the Financial Services Regulatory Authority in Abu Dhabi and the Financial Services Commission of Mauritius, Exinity provides a range of services to traders and investors looking for new opportunities in the financial markets.

-- Rockfort Markets – Rockfort Markets is a New Zealand broker with a competitive range of assets, trading platforms and educational services.
+- FXPesa – Rockfort Markets is a New Zealand broker with a competitive range of assets, trading platforms and educational services.

 - FXPro – Multi-Award winning broker.
 Specialising in Forex but also offering stocks and tight spreads on CFDs and Spread betting across a huge range of markets.